brightsidedeveloper/BSD-Stack/Readme.md

 # Go

 The backend is written in Go and serves the web frontend, as well as all the endpoints.
+Swagger will Auto Generate all the routes and make templates for Handlers not yet created.

 # React 19 & Vite 6 [ with TanStack ]